yarpc/yarpc-go/README.md

 * Expose servers over many transports simultaneously, including [HTTP/1.1](https://www.w3.org/Protocols/rfc2616/rfc2616.html), [gRPC](https://grpc.io/), and [TChannel](https://github.com/uber/tchannel).
 * Migrate outbound calls between transports without any code changes using config.

-## Stability

-This library is `v1` and follows [SemVer](http://semver.org/) strictly.

-No breaking changes will be made to exported APIs before `v2.0.0` with the **exception of experimental packages**.

-Experimental packages reside within packages named `x`, and are *not stable*.
-This means their APIs can break at any time.
-The intention here is to validate these APIs and iterate on them by working closely with internal customers.
-Once stable, their contents will be moved out of the containing `x` package and their APIs will be locked.

 ## Installation

 We recommend locking to [SemVer](http://semver.org/) range `^1` using [Glide](https://github.com/Masterminds/glide):